Superrehtard/old_diaspora_wiki/Deployment.md

 ## Conclusions

+ -The virtual host installation doesn't need to forward at all, leaving the routing issues to the vhost  container.
 - The home user typically wants to use a sub-uri like https://host.example.org/diaspora
 - The corporate user typically wants to use the named virtual host like diaspora.example.com
-- The virtual host installation doesn't need to forward at all, leaving the routing issues to the vhost  container.
 - A dynamic approach for the ports used in pod/pod communication would make things a lot easier.
-- Diaspora should be agnostic as to what URL:s are used to access the pod.
+- Diaspora should be agnostic as to what https URL:s are used to access the pod from the browser